isabelc/woocommerce-variation-description-radio-buttons/readme.txt

 == Changelog ==
+= 1.0 =
+* Fix - Added compatibility with Global Attributes which are added in Products -> Attributes.
+* Tweak - Updated the .js.
+* Tweak - Updated the variable.php template.

 = 0.9 =
 * Fix - Variation description field values were blank in the admin.
 So, if you update a product, the blank values were being saved, and in effect erasing the variation descriptions.
 Thanks to circularone for the report.
 * Tweak - Load unminified .js if SCRIPT_DEBUG is true.